 Feel free to download this, print it out, color it, and share it with others.
 If you see someone calling some bullshit, you now have an appropriate award to give.

-If you enjoy this coloring page, you are welcome to send me some dollars through paypal but it's also totally cool if you don't.
+If you enjoy this coloring page, you are welcome to send me some dollars through paypal but it's also cool if you don't.

 And now for some meandering musings.